-Rongo University’s Center of Media, Democracy, Peace and Security is spearheading youth anti-radicalization through a joint post-doctoral visiting research fellowship together with the Center for the Advancement of Scholarship, University of Pretoria in honor of the late Salah Farah.
+Rongo University’s Center of Media, Democracy, Peace and Security is spearheading youth anti-radicalization through a post-doctoral visiting research fellowship in honor of the late Salah Farah.
 This fellowship will target recent Ph.D graduates, upcoming and senior researchers to conduct up to three months of research in the area of youth radicalization and terrorism and the role of the scholarly, media and creative works of literature therein.
 It will also lay emphasis on the historical trajectories of terror in Africa and the role of the nation-state.
-The findings of the fellowship, which will be a book manuscript, chapter, journal publication or policy paper will be integrated into grassroots peace-building practice through the Campus Peace Ambassadors Program /Campus Peace Club and Community Radio Broadcast for Peace Program run by students in the Department of Communication, Journalism and Media .
+The findings of the fellowship, which will be a book manuscript, chapter, journal publication or policy paper will be integrated into grassroots peace-building practice through the Campus Peace Ambassadors Program /Hybrid Peace Journalism Club and Campus Community Radio Broadcast for Peace building run by students in the Department of Communication, Journalism and Media .
 The campus Peace Ambassadors Program/Club will focus on outreach programs on youth deradicalization and ethnicity in the University and the surrounding community to foster peace building in partnership with community youth and women groups.

 In December 2015, a bus bound for the small town of Mandera, Kenya was ambushed by al-Shabab militants.
 When told by the militants to separate themselves from the bus’s Christian passengers, the Muslims passengers refused, with several demanding the militants kill them all or leave.
 Salah Farah, a Muslim school teacher who resisted the militants on the bus, succumbed to bullet injuries he sustained during the incident and became the face of heroic resistance to terrorism.
 The case of Salah Farah was widely covered by the international media, perhaps one of the few instances where individual actions against terrorism have been prominently featured in the media.